Simran-B/docker-library-docs/arangodb/content.md

 -	`*.sh` - files ending with .sh will be run as a bash shellscript.
 -	`*.js` - files will be executed with arangosh.
 You can specify additional arangosh arguments via the `ARANGOSH_ARGS` environment variable.
--	`dumps/` - in this directory you can place subdirectories containing database dumps generated using [arangodump](https://docs.arangodb.com/latest/Manual/Administration/Arangodump.html).
-They will be restored using [arangorestore](https://docs.arangodb.com/latest/Manual/Administration/Arangorestore.html).
+-	`dumps/` - in this directory you can place subdirectories containing database dumps generated using [arangodump](https://www.arangodb.com/docs/stable/programs-arangodump.html).
+They can be restored using [arangorestore](https://www.arangodb.com/docs/stable/programs-arangorestore.html).